 How can I contact the Volunteering Team with a question?

-The Volunteering Team are based at Purple Door on Guildhall Walk and although we are generally available to answer your queries, we are sometimes out and about delivering talks and meeting with volunteering projects and organisations.
+The Volunteering Team are based in the Careers and Employability Service on Guildhall Walk and although we are generally available to answer your queries, we are sometimes out and about delivering talks and meeting with volunteering projects and organisations.

 Therefore, one of the best ways to contact us is via our email address - firstname.lastname@example.org.